-Action 10.1: Enhance Tax Incentives for Landowners to Rent Their Land to Farmers
+Action 10.1: Enhance Tax Incentives for Landowners to Rent Their Land to Farmers.

-- There needs to be support for the statewide implementation of the West Virginia Farmland Protection Program.
-This program is currently executed on a voluntary basis by each county.
-Turning this into a statewide program could help increase the amount of preserved farmland.
-Similar to most other states, the WV legislature could mandate this to be statewide. - Other states offer incentives beyond basic farmland protection to encourage the conservation of farmland.
+- More support is needed for statewide implementation of the West Virginia Farmland Protection Program.
+This program is currently being executed on a voluntary basis by each county.
+Converting it into a statewide program could increase the amount of preserved farmland.
+As most other states have done, the WV legislature could make this a state-wide mandate. - Some states offer incentives beyond basic farmland protection to encourage the conservation of farmland.
 In Virginia, landowners can receive an income tax credit for 40 percent of the value of donated land or conservation easements.
-Taxpayers can use up to \$20,000 per year through 2020 and \$50,000 per year in subsequent tax years.
-This tax credit is on top of the benefits from conservation easements.
-West Virginia should look into the possibility of a similar program as well as inventory their current tax incentives.
-After identifying policies that are missing and desired, a coalition of support needs to be created to move the policy forward.
-Engage the Farm Bureau and other advocacy groups to support enhanced tax incentives.
+Taxpayers can use as much as \$20,000 per year through 2020 and \$50,000 per year in subsequent tax years.
+This tax credit is over and above or in addition to the benefits from conservation easements.
+West Virginia should consider the possibility of a similar program and also inventory their current tax incentives.
+After identifying policies that are missing, needed or desired, a coalition can be created to move the policy forward.
+It would be appropriate to engage the Farm Bureau and other advocacy groups to support enhanced tax incentives.

-Action 10.2: Strengthen and Align Programs to Match Owners of Available Land with Prospective or Current Farmers
+Action 10.2: Strengthen and Align Programs to Match Owners of Available Land with Prospective or Current Farmers.

-- The West Virginia Food and Farm Coalition (WVFFC) can coordinate available land leasing/selling amongst all involved agencies and organizations.
+- The West Virginia Food and Farm Coalition (WVFFC) can coordinate the sale or leasing of available land among all involved agencies and organizations.
 The WVFFC FarmLINK program was created to help beginning farmers find available land.
-Currently, administrators at the WVFFC are providing services to help match landowners with prospective or current farmers.
+Currently, administrators at the WVFFC provide services to help match landowners with prospective or current farmers.
 The West Virginia Land Trust, West Virginia Department of Agriculture, and NRCS are all involved with various facets of land access.
 The WV Land Trust and NRCS help people preserve their farmland for agricultural use and financial benefit through easements.
-The West Virgnia Department of Agriculture produces the Market Bulletin that lists available land for rent and sale.
-Some of these government entities own surplus land and don't really have a way to to market it to the public.
-These entities can convene and inventory their land together to find out how much of it can be used for productive purposes.
-All of these agencies and organizations should work with the WVFFC to ensure that their land is cross-listed on the FarmLINK directory. - To be more efficient, the administrative capacity of the FarmLINK program needs to be built out.
-There should be administrative staff supporting connections between farmers and landowners and maintaining the website.
+The West Virginia Department of Agriculture produces the Market Bulletin that lists available land for rent and sale.
+Some of these government entities own surplus land and do not have a way to market it to the public.
+These entities can inventory their land together to determine how much of it can be used for productive purposes.
+All of these agencies and organizations should work with the WVFFC to ensure that their land is crosslisted on the FarmLINK directory. - To be more efficient, the administrative capacity of the FarmLINK program needs to be built out.
+Administrative staff can support connections between farmers and landowners and maintain the website.
 The program needs to be viable both on and offline for accessibility.
-The WVFFC is currently developing a strategic plan around access to farmland, and a land-matching program is a model being considered.
+The WVFFC is currently developing a strategic plan around access to farmland, and a land-match program is a model being considered.
 This proposed program can be supported by the West Virginia Farm Bureau, West Virginia Conservation Agency, West Virginia Food and Farm Coalition, and the West Virginia Land Trust.
-As this program develops, a model for a more formal matching program should be explored. - Land trusts and WV FarmLink efforts that support farmland protection need to be promoted through beginning farmer programs, highlighted in the Mentorship and Beginning Farmer Strategy (page 74).
-The National Young Farmers Coalition found a lack of awareness between both land trusts and beginning farmers in a survey of their
+As this program develops, a model for a more formal matching program should be explored. - Land trusts and WV FarmLink efforts that support farmland protection should be promoted through beginning farmer programs, as highlighted in the Mentorship and Beginning Farmer Strategy on page 70.
+The National Young Farmers Coalition found that there is a lack of awareness between both land trusts and beginning farmers in a survey of their